twuilliam/nodes-info/README.md

 * DO NOT stay idle on a GPU node.

 * Learn on how to create sessions with either `screen` or `tmux`.
-Open a session then submit your job.
+Opening a session and then submitting your job allows you to disconnect and then later resume (from a different location) and monitor the progress. `tmux` is not available on lisa.

 * `nvidia-smi` is useful to check the usage of GPUs on a node.